mmistakes/minimal-mistakes/_posts/2023-05-26-http4s-authentication-part1.md

     override def run(args: List[String]): IO[ExitCode] = server.use(_ => IO.never).as(ExitCode.Success)
 ```

+## 7. Conclusion

-This article taught us four different ways of implementing authentication in Scala using Http4s, these include Basic, Digest, Session, and Token authentication methods.
+This article taught us four different ways of implementing HTTP authentication in Scala using Http4s, these include Basic, Digest, Session, and Token authentication methods.
 We discovered common techniques used and the important role middleware plays when carrying our authentication in Http4s.
 This article mainly focused on implementation, I would encourage you to read more about the pros and cons of each authentication method to get more context for your application needs.